Updated on September 7, 2023

 To confirm the sale, the purchaser, the referee, or any party to the partition action must file a motion with the court to confirm or set aside the sale.
 (Civ.
 Proc.
 Code § 873.720(a).)
 The moving party must give not less than 10 days’ notice of motion to: (1) the purchaser if the purchaser is not the moving party; and (2) all other parties who have appeared in the action.
 (Code Civ.
 Proc.
 873.720(b)(1) to (2).)
 At the hearing, in determining whether to confirm the sale, the court must examine the referee’s report and witnesses in relation to the report.
 (Code Civ.
 Proc.
 873.730(a).)
 Upon confirmation of the sale, the court orders the referee or relevant party to execute a conveyance or other instrument of transfer to collect the proceeds, take security and perform other acts required to consummate the sale.
 (Code Civ.
 Proc. § 873.750(a).)
 This order may also direct the referee concerning the distribution, deposit, or security of sale deposits and sale proceeds.
 (Code Civ.
 Proc. § 873.750(b.))

 Schorr Law has experience with judicial partition actions and all the steps required to successfully consummate a partition sale.
-To inquire about a free consultation with one of our Los Angeles Partition Attorneys please call (310) 954-1877 or email us at firstname.lastname@example.org.
+To see if you qualify for a free consultation with one of our Los Angeles Partition Attorneys please call (310) 954-1877 or email us at [email protected].
 You can also use our handy Contact Form to send us a message.